k0staa/k0staa.github.io/_posts/2021-02-21-flutter-spring-kotlin-web.markdown

 date:   2021-02-21 17:20:00 +0200
 tags: kotlin keycloak flutter webflux spring spring-boot security
 ---
 I wanted to play with several technologies in this project.
 First thing I wanted to see is how to do the authentication configuration in the Flutter application.
-I focused only on Flutter For Web although the project should be able to run on other platforms.
+I focused only on Flutter For Web although the project should be able to run on other platforms too.
 I used Keycloak as the authentication server.
-Keycloak can be safely treated as a Swiss Army knife when it comes to authentication.
-The last topic is the method of authorization using the JWT token in the application which is the API of this project.
-I'm using Kotlin, Spring Boot, Web Flux, and the Spring Boot Oauth2 Resource Server library in this application.
+Keycloak can be safely treated as a swiss army knife when it comes to authentication.
+The last topic is the method of authorization using the JWT token in the application that will be used as an API.
+I'm using Kotlin, Spring Boot, Web Flux, and the Spring Boot Oauth2 Resource Server library.
 The entire project can be run with `docker-compose`.
 Configuration:
 ```yaml

 ```

 ### Keycloak
 Keycloak is an open source software product to allow single sign-on with identity and access management.
 For the purpose of this application it will serve as an authentication server.
-The entire authentication and authorization process will be as follows:
+The entire authentication and authorization process will consist of the following steps:
- 1. The user trying to enter the secured endpoint will be redirected to the Keycloak login page.
+ 1. The user who want to access `/secured` endpoint need to first log in using login page.
- 2. After logging in, Keycloak returns the JWT token.
+ 2. After logging in, we send username and password to Keycloak and  Keycloak returns the JWT token.
- 3. Attempting to get data from a secured pointpoint (API) using a JWT token.
+ 3. User can now attempt to enter `/secured` endpoint using a JWT token.
  4. The API server checks the signature of the JWT token with the public endpoint in Keycloak and authenticates the action.
 In the project repository I prepared the `docker-compose` configuration with Keycloak and its configuration.
 Configuration is imported at container startup (see `realm-export.json`), the file contains the configuration of the entire realm, including client, role and user (username -> `user` , password -> `password`).
 If you want to view the Keycloak configuration, you can do it by entering the [administrator console](http://localhost:8081/auth/admin).
-Username and password are configured in `docker-compose`:
+Keycloak administrator username and password are configured in `docker-compose`:
 ```yaml
 ...
 environment: